-As of March 20, AMRoC Fab Lab is open by appointment or pre-arranged classes only through April 30th.
+As of March 20, AMRoC Fab Lab is open by appointment only until further notice.
 Thank you for your understanding.
 Check out this article for projects and resources during our shared downtime, and stay connected on our social media.

 Like other organizations and companies, the Foundation for Community Driven Innovation, which manages AMRoC Fab Lab, has been monitoring the COVID-19 pandemic and implementing best practices wherever possible.
 We’ve always cleaned the Fab Lab daily, including sweeping, wiping down tables, bathrooms and handles with disinfecting wipes and sprays, and emptying trash.
 LEGOs are disinfected regularly, as well, and we’ve always had sanitizing hand cleaner easily available to all guests.
 Additionally, the Fab Lab is more deeply cleaned once a month, including sanitizing chairs, tables and bathrooms and commonly used tools, along with handles and knobs, with disinfectant cleaners and antiviral sprays.
 Because public visits to AMRoC are typically sporadic during the week, and we can control in-house meetings, we are not closing AMRoC Fab Lab at this time, but implementing some scheduling and facility use changes, and beefing up sanitation practices.
 While we want to be proactive in doing our part for the health and safety of the public, we also believe there is important psychological and social value in having AMRoC Fab Lab open in a responsible manner.